BJS-kr/nestjs_kafka_microservice/README.md

 }
 ```

-## Chaining dependencies by token to inject only end of the chain(produced func from factory)
+## Chaining dependencies by token to inject only end of the chain
 ```typescript
 export const clientModule = ClientsModule.register([
   {